zhasiyu0225/zhasiyu0225.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

 I'm a master's student of Human-Computer Interaction at the Future Lab in Tsinghua University, advised by [Prof. Yingqing Xu](https://thfl.tsinghua.edu.cn/en/yjdw/yjtd/xyq/index.htm).
-With an interdisciplinary background in both engineering and art design, I'm pursuing research in the field of human-computer interaction, particularly in tangible interaction (e.g. Interactive Smart Makeup Mirror) and computational aesthetics (Music-syncronized Smart Lighting System).
+With an interdisciplinary background in both engineering and art design, I'm pursuing research in the field of human-computer interaction, particularly in tangible interaction (e.g. Interactive Smart Makeup Mirror) and computational aesthetics (e.g. Music-syncronized Smart Lighting System).

 {style="text-align: justify;"}